 Palma, officially known as Palma de Mallorca, is considered the gem of the Balearic Islands autonomous community.
 With a mixture of medieval streets, bustling plazas, Baroque churches and gothic cathedrals, there’s something for everyone in this stunning Mallorcan capital.

 Palma sits nestled on the edge of the sparkling Mediterranean sea and is best known for its swanky beach resorts, limestone mountains, and Roman and Moorish remains.
 Take a stroll through the old town and soak up the bohemian vibe in the Santa Catalina neighbourhood.
-You’ll find Placa Major dotted with curbside cafes and vibey summer scenes in the historical heart of the city.
+You’ll find Placa Major dotted with curbside cafes and vibey summer scenes in the city’s historical heart.

 Visit the most prominent landmark, the Catedral-Basílica de Santa María de Mallorca, a 13th-century Gothic landmark that overlooks the Bay of Palma.
 Embark on a segway tour (or stroll) through the Old Quarter’s maze of cobblestone lanes.